UCI ProSeries (women)

 The UCI ProSeries is the second tier women's elite road cycling tour.
 It was inaugurated in 2020.
 The series is placed below the UCI Women's World Tour, but above the various 1.1/2.1 and 1.2/2.2 races.
+As of 2025, the tour consists of 14 races in Europe and Australia, of which 13 are one-day races (1.Pro) and 1 is a stage race (2.Pro).

 Events

 The inaugural UCI ProSeries calendar consisted of 7 events, of which only 2 ran due the COVID-19 pandemic.
 In 2021 the number of events expanded, but again the COVID-19 pandemic let to multiple cancellations, with only 6 events running.
+Some races (such as Omloop Het Nieuwsblad and Women's Tour Down Under) have subsequently moved to the UCI Women's World Tour.